Interviewing when you already have a job is one of the best ways to advance your career.

 There’s not as much pressure, and companies view it as a good sign that you’re currently employed, so they’re more eager to hire you.

-Going on interviews while employed can still be stressful, though.
-In this article I’m going to share my best tips to help you successfully manage your job interviews and job search while you have a job.
+Interviewing while employed can be stressful, though.
+I’m going to share my best tips to help you successfully manage your job interviews while you have a job.

 Job searching while employed is your chance to upgrade your career and salary in a big way.
 So be specific in what you want, and stick to it.
 Don’t be afraid to say, “no” to an interview request.